Timoh97/NewsHub-Api/README.md

 ## CLONING PROJECT

-* Run thje folowing commands in your terminal
+* Run the folowing commands in your terminal
     * $ git clone

-    * cd NEWS-SEARCH-API
+    * cd NewsHub-Api

 ## RUNNING THE APPLICATION